-Elderberries have a tart, tangy taste when raw, so are best enjoyed cooked.
-They’re loaded with vitamin C and vitamin B6 — nutrients that support immune health.
+Elderberries have a tart, tangy taste when raw, so they’re best enjoyed cooked.
+They’re loaded with vitamin C and vitamin B6, both of which support immune health.

-Cloudberries are berries of the plant Rubus chamaemorus, which grows in cool, boggy areas in the Northern Hemisphere.
+Cloudberries are berries of the plant Rubus chamaemorus, which grows in higher elevations in cool, boggy areas in the Northern Hemisphere.

 The cloudberry plant has white flowers, and the yellow-to-orange fruit resembles a raspberry (5).